Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Miami and its opponents have combined to put up more than 46 points in three of eight games this season.
+- Miami has combined with its opponents to put up more than 46 points in three of eight games this season.

 - In 50% of Houston's games this season (4/8), the teams combined to score more than Sunday's total of 46.